 - 1. Characterize fish community structure and the abundance, presence, and distribution of fish populations in a variety of stream types across the state. - 2.
 Quantify the baseline level of variation in fish population abundance and community structure in a variety of stream types for use in interpreting individual field samples. - 3.
 Describe long-term trends in fish community structure and fish population abundance in valuable trout and smallmouth bass streams and representative small coldwater streams across the state. - 4.
 Track changes in survival and growth of salmonids and smallmouth bass over time. - 5.
 Examine the relation between temporal changes in fish population size and structure and instream habitat. - 6.
 Identify appropriate spatial scales for describing regional trends (if any exist) in fish community structure and fish population abundance. - 7.
 Compare temporal patterns in resident salmonid abundance, growth, and recruitment among and between land-locked and potamodromous coldwater streams. - 8.
 Oversee continued implementation, coordination, and maintenance of the Stream Status and Trends Program. - Summary: The Fisheries Division of the Michigan Department of Natural Resources (MDNR) initiated the Statewide Status and Trends Program (SSTP) during the spring of 2002.
-The division-wide SSTP uses standardized sampling methods in an effort to collect and evaluate data from a statewide perspective.
+The division-wide SSTP uses standardized sampling methods in an effort to collect and evaluate data from a state-wide perspective.
 These data include fisheries information from electrofishing, habitat measurements, and water quality sampling that will be used to monitor statewide status and trends of streams as well as to evaluate stocking and other management activities in streams.
-In 2005, we continued to coordinate and maintain the SSTP by developing and refining protocols, publishing a procedural document describing these protocols, and coordinating fish and habitat surveys.
-We continued to work with other Division personnel to refine the central database used to store all SSTP data, and we explored opportunities for collaboration with other agencies.
+In 2005, we continued to coordinate fish and habitat surveys, worked with other Division personnel to refine the central database used to store all SSTP data, and explored opportunities for collaboration with other agencies.
 These efforts will ensure that the SSTP progresses steadily into the future.

-Findings: Jobs 1, 2, 3, 4, and 9 were scheduled for 2004-05, and progress is reported below.
+Findings: Jobs 2, 3, 4, and 9 were scheduled for 2005-06, and progress is reported below.